Integrating Corporate Sustainability Reporting Directive (CSRD) in Corporate Performance Management

 CSRD: A Unified Reporting

 In February 2022, the European Council approved the CSRD.
 It is expected to be approved by the European Parliament in Q2 – Q3 of 2022.
 After which, it will be sent to the European Commission for ratification.

 Cpmview regularly posts updates, blogs, and articles about the developments of the CSRD.

 - Difference between Non-Financial Reporting Directive vs. Corporate Sustainability Reporting Directive

 Upcoming topics include:

 - Role of the CFO in Corporate Sustainability Reporting

-As we will highlight in our blogs, becoming CSRD compliant will, most likely, become the responsibility of the CFO, due to the collection and consolidation of data, monitoring accuracy with internal audits, as well as external auditing obligations.
+As we will highlight in our blogs, becoming CSRD compliant will, most likely, become the responsibility of the CFO due to the collection and consolidation of data, monitoring accuracy with internal audits, and external auditing obligations.

 With our experience streamlining reporting processes, solving complex data management puzzles, and XHTML formatting, we will guide you to complete your integrated reporting to become CSRD compliant by 2024.